CONSTABOOST™ (BOOSTER PUMP SYSTEM) FOR WELL WATER

 - Vented tank can be used for odor treatment

-- When used with low yield well, flow control on tank inlet prevents over pumping of well.
+- When used with low-yield well, flow control on tank inlet prevents over pumping

 - Use as local storage for a Distributed Storage System or Well Share

 - Tanks made of HDPE resin meeting FDA regulation 21 CFR 177.1520 © 3.1 and 3.2

 - Check and cycle stop of low-lead brass

 In cases where flow pressure from a well is not adequate, a Herculan ConstaBoost™ Static Storage System can provide consistent pressure at intermittent flow rates many times higher than is currently possible without over pumping and damaging the well.